nominanga/nominanga/README.md

 ### 📖 About me

-- Computer Science student in NRNU MEPhI (Program engineering, AI).
+- Computer Science student at NRNU MEPhI (Program Engineering, AI)
-- Currently identify myself as a Backend Developer, but also used to work with Frontend, Fullstack.
+- Currently focused on Backend Development, but also experienced with Frontend and Fullstack
-- Curious about system programming and ML/AI, planning to explore this technologies more deeply.
+- Curious about system programming and ML/AI — planning to explore these areas more deeply

 ---

 ### 🚀 Skills & Experience

 - 🧑‍💻 **Fullstack engineering** — confident with both frontend (React) and backend (Spring Boot, Django, NestJS)
 - 🤖 Interested in algorithms, AI, and system programming
+- 💅 Fluent in crafting responsive UI/UX with HTML/SCSS and React
 - 🔎 Experienced in automation and scripting (Python, Selenium, PyAutoGui, web scraping)
-- 💅 Enjoy crafting responsive UI/UX with: HTML/SCSS, React
-- 🛠️ Hands-on with: Docker-Compose, CI/CD, SQL (PostgreSQL), Redis, Redux and more 🙃
+- 🛠️ Hands-on with Docker, Docker Compose, CI/CD, SQL (PostgreSQL), Redis, Redux, and more 🙃
 - 🚀 Always open to team learning and challenging new tech

 ---